 ACUTE RESPONSES TO EXERCISE

 Increased myocardial oxygen demand during exercise requires coordinated adjustments and balance between the cardiovascular (CV), pulmonary, and central nervous systems to provide appropriate oxygen delivery and carbon dioxide clearance (Figure 45-1).
 Congestive HF is characterized by decreased left ventricular (LV) function, and an inability to meet systemic oxygen demand with exertion.
-These patients are frequently burdened by comorbidities such as pulmonary disease, ...
+These patients are frequently burdened by comorbidities such ...